amaitou/Philosophers/README.md

 A thread shares the same memory space and system resources as other threads within the same process, but each thread has its own program counter, stack, and set of registers.
 This allows multiple threads to execute code independently of each other, even if they are running the same program.

 Threads can be created and managed by the operating system or by the application itself.
-Threads can also communicate with each other and share data through shared memory or message passing mechanisms.
+Threads can also communicate with each other and share data through shared memory or message-passing mechanisms.

 ### **Difference between threads and processes**